-Is your landscape going to the dogs?
-Is your lawn grass riddled with urine spots?
-There is no reason why you can't be the owner of both a canine who goes outdoors and an attractive yard.
+There's no reason why you can't be the owner of both a canine and an attractive yard.
 But landscaping with dogs in mind does present challenges that may require some compromises.
 Be prepared to perform a balancing act between what the designer in you wants and what owning this kind of pet requires.

-Effective landscaping with dogs in mind begins with the recognition on the part of the owner that a business-as-usual approach will not work.
-If your mutts are to be allowed to run about in the yard, you will probably have to make adjustments in terms of what you have on your property and how you maintain it.
-These adjustments primarily entail making concessions to your canine friends, as you will see from the strategies below.
-Either way, if you fail to make some sort of adjustment, then dogs will make a mess of your yard.
-Worse still, they will be continually dragging dirt into your house.
+If your dogs are to be allowed to run about in the yard, you'll probably have to make adjustments in terms of what you have on your property and how you maintain it.
+If you fail to make some accommodations, the dogs may make a mess of your yard.

 Avoid Urine Spots With Hardscape

 Dogs and lawn grass do not mix well.
 For small areas, consider switching from a grassy expanse to hardscape, which consists of non-living landscaping materials such as bricks, concrete pavers, and stones.
-The advantages of hardscape go beyond solutions to landscaping with dogs, since hardscape offers a low-maintenance alternative to grass that obviates lawn care, which can be not only labor intensive but also expensive.
+The advantages of hardscape go beyond solutions to landscaping with dogs, since hardscape offers a low-maintenance alternative to grass that obviates lawn care, which can be not only labor-intensive but also expensive.
 Stone and masonry are especially useful for pooch owners because they minimize the mess dogs make through digging, urination, and plain old wear and tear.

 Know Your Grass Types

-But what if you reject the idea of incorporating hardscape, sticking stubbornly to your wish for a "green carpet" of grass?
-At the very least, consider switching to a different type of grass.
-Some grasses hold up better to foot traffic, paw traffic, and various other forms of abuse than others.
+If you prefer grass and reject the idea of incorporating hardscape, consider switching to a different type of grass.
+Some grasses hold up better to foot traffic, paw traffic, and various other forms of abuse.
 Among the warm-season grasses, Bermuda grass is among the toughest.
 If you need a cool-season grass for landscaping with dogs, try tall fescue grass.

 Green Grass Alternatives